rajvamsi18/Real-Time-Pricing-Algorithm-Project/docs/phase1_documentation.md

 2. Product categories (`health_beauty`).
 3. Freight costs (`freight_value`).

+### **7.3 Learning Curve Analysis**
+Training and cross-validation errors were plotted against the training set size:
+- Errors converged as the dataset size increased, confirming that the model was neither overfitting nor underfitting.

 ---

 ## **8. Residual Analysis**

-Residuals confirmed:
+Residuals were analyzed:
 - Predictions were unbiased, with residuals centered around zero.
-- Outliers likely represented rare demand scenarios, highlighting areas for future analysis.
+- A few outliers were identified, likely represented rare demand scenarios, highlighting areas for future analysis.

 ---

-## **9. Conclusion**
+## **10. Conclusion**

 Phase 1 successfully established:
 1. **Model Selection**: Random Forest was finalized for its robustness and accuracy.